News & Articles

 Photo by Blue Ocean Design

 There are, however, certain things to take into consideration if your walls aren’t pure white.
-For instance, you need to consider how the tones of the two surfaces will appear next to each other, whether to match or contrast or whether to go somewhere in between.
+For instance, you need to consider how the tones of the two surfaces will appear next to each other, whether to match or contrast, or whether to go somewhere in between.

 Photo by Harbourside Custom Homes

-2. Ceilings That Match the Walls
+2. Ceiling paint colour That Match the Walls

-By using the same colour on both the walls and the ceiling, the visual emphasis is placed on the other features of the room, such as furnishings, architectural elements, and artwork, instead of the points where surfaces meet.
+By using the same color on both the walls and the ceiling, the visual emphasis is placed on the other features of the room, such as furnishings, architectural elements, and artwork, instead of the points where surfaces meet.

 Photo by Houzz